‘Every vehicle, every day’: MBTA ‘ramping up’ efforts to guard against coronavirus

-BOSTON (WHDH) - MBTA officials are hoping that by the end of the week they will have protocols in place to have “contact areas” at stations and onboard vehicles disinfected every four hours and all buses, subway cars, paratransit vehicles, and commuter rail trains disinfected every day.
+BOSTON (WHDH) – MBTA officials are hoping that by the end of the week they will have protocols in place to have “contact areas” at stations and onboard vehicles disinfected every four hours and all buses, subway cars, paratransit vehicles, and commuter rail trains disinfected every day as the number of coronavirus cases in the United States continue to grow.

+RELATED: 259 Mass. residents self-monitoring for coronavirus symptoms amid outbreak, officials say

 “This is something we’ve been planning for in collaboration with the governor’s office and with the guidance of the Department of Public Health, we’ve obviously ramped up our communication system with the communications that come from the governor’s office and DPH,” Poftak said.